Intraperitoneal Hyperthermic Chemoperfusion (IPHC / HIPEC)

 or the Sugarbaker technique, after Dr. Paul Sugarbaker who pioneered this approach.

-At Neuro Spinal Cancer Center, our specialized team performs this advanced procedure —
+Our specialized team performs this advanced procedure —

 we are the only center in the Middle East & North Africa (MENA) offering such high-quality HIPEC treatment (besides Riyadh, KSA).